 Instead of the 50k bonus and as much mouthwash as he can swig for the rest of his life, our intrepid newbie ends up having awkward bedtime chats with cellmate and fellow stalker Profusely Sweaty Greg, all the while wondering why the magical shield of ‘just OSINT’ing’ didn’t protect him.

-For some, this whole post will seem all very patronising and obvious – to others it will seem like pedantry.
-I understand this, and I’m not trying to say that we should jealously guard our secrets or make the community any less welcoming to newcomers, but for those who are experienced I’d really like to ask you to try to share your knowledge responsibly and throw in a quick comment then next time you see someone getting told to ‘do a bit of social engineering’ or similar.
+For some, this whole post will seem all very patronising and obvious – to others, it will seem like pedantry.
+I understand this, and I’m not trying to say that we should jealously guard our secrets or make the community any less welcoming to newcomers, but for those who are experienced I’d really like to ask you to try to share your knowledge responsibly and throw in a quick comment the next time you see someone getting told to ‘do a bit of social engineering’.